Skip to main content

 • Override Watts: Enter a value, in Watts, to override the wattage detected from hardware (optional).

-PDU Ports Viewed From the Device Perspective
+View PDU Ports from the Device

 PDU Ports on Device ViewPDU Ports on Device View

-PDU List View
+View the PDU List

 PDU List ViewPDU List View

-Infeed Power
+View Infeed Power

 PDU Infeed Power DetailsPDU Infeed Power Details